frouo/blog/_posts/swift-how-to-declare-an-array-of-weak-references.md

 ---
 publish: "true"
-title: "How to declare an array of weak references in Swift?"
+title: "How to declare an array of weak references in Swift"
 excerpt: "It can be achieved in one line of code.
 No need to create extra classes or structs."
 environment: "Swift 5"
 coverImage: "/assets/blog/array-of-weak-references/cover.jpg"